 This section contains information pertaining to Fossil Steam Unit Cost development.

-Fossil Steam Turbine plants use combusted fossil fuels to heat water to create steam that generates the dynamic pressure to turn the blades of a turbine.
+Fossil Steam Turbine plants use combusted fossil fuels to heat water and create steam that generates the dynamic pressure to turn the blades of a steam turbine generator.

 Fossil Steam Units are units with similar ratings and steam conditions at the same site location.